ercanbeyen/banking-application/README.md

 - Notification must have customer related national id and message.
 - Transaction must have an amount and at least sender account id or receiver account id.
 - Regular transfer order must have sender account, receiver account, period and amount.
+- News Report is used to add news.
+- News type should be either bank or offer.

 ### Additionals
 - Scheduled tasks run while application is running.
+- News are automatically added in chunks of size 40.

 ### Tech Stack
 ---
 - Java 21
 - Spring Boot
 - Spring Data JPA
+- Spring Batch
 - MySQL
 - Docker